Frequently asked questions (FAQ) about Azure Files

 How do I back up my Azure file share?

-You can use periodic share snapshots (preview) for protection against accidental deletions.
+You can use periodic share snapshots for protection against accidental deletions.
 You also can use AzCopy, Robocopy, or a third-party backup tool that can back up a mounted file share.
 Azure Backup offers backup of Azure Files.
 Learn more about back up Azure file shares by Azure Backup.

 Share snapshots: General